Babson: Test It Out

 Babson: Test It Out is for prospective students interested in experiencing a Babson working professionals programs firsthand, through a graduate-level, blended learning course.

-- 8-week MBA elective class designed for prospective students
+- Eight-week MBA elective class designed for prospective students

-- Course cost is just $500, but the 3 credits you earn* can later be applied towards the Blended Learning MBA, Evening MBA, MSBA, or Certificate in Advanced Management programs (a cost savings of at least $4,804)
+- Course cost is just $500, but the 3 credits you earn* can later be applied toward the Babson MBA (part-time students only), MS in Business Analytics, or Certificate in Advanced Management (a cost savings of at least $4,804)

 - Course combines online learning with two in-person class sessions at Babson’s Wellesley campus.

-The course, Decisions, Decisions, Decisions: How Managers Make Good and Bad Choices, will be taught in the blended learning format with both online learning and collaboration as well as on-campus classes.
-The course will start with a mandatory kickoff on Tuesday, May 29, 2018 and runs through Saturday, July 21, 2018.
-This cohort of prospective students will be taught by Senior Lecturer in Management Dwight Gertz.
+The course, Global Strategic Management, will be taught in the blended learning format with both online learning and collaboration as well as on-campus classes at our Wellesley campus.
+The course will start on Sunday, May 12, 2019, and runs through Saturday, June 29, 2019.
+This cohort of prospective students will be taught by Senior Lecturer Michael Cummings.

 Students who complete the Babson Test It Out course with a grade of B or better are eligible to receive a GMAT test waiver should they later apply into the evening program.†

-*These credits can be applied towards your part-time graduate program should you pass Test It Out with at least a B and start your part-time graduate program in the fall 2018 term or spring 2019 term.
+*These credits can be applied toward your part-time graduate program should you pass Test It Out with at least a B and start your part-time graduate program in the fall 2019 term or spring 2020 term.

-†Please note the Blended Learning MBA program and CAM program do not require the GMAT.
+†Please note the Babson MBA (part-time offerings) and Certificate in Advanced Management do not require the GMAT.